 Catastrophic injuries are those that have the potential to produce permanent impairments that impact all aspects of life.
 These injuries tend to be permanent, and they also tend to be costly and require ongoing care.
 The mental toll and physical pain that arises from these injuries can also be far more severe than those in minor injury cases.
 As a result, catastrophic injuries can make it even more essential to consult a personal injury lawyer for advice.

 When you or a loved one has sustained this type of injury, you likely will need the advice and guidance that only a Sandy Springs catastrophic injury lawyer can offer.
-It is imperative to act quickly following a catastrophic injury so an experienced attorney can preserve critical evidence before the at-fault party has time to get a strategic advantage in the case.
+It is imperative to act quickly following a devastating injury so an experienced attorney can preserve critical evidence before the at-fault party has time to get a strategic advantage in the case.
 Call a knowledgeable attorney today to learn more about your eligibility for compensation and what actions need to be taken to protect your claims.

-Common Types of Sandy Springs Catastrophic Injuries
+What are the Common Types of Sandy Springs Catastrophic Injuries?

 Some catastrophic injuries are evident to everyone, as they impact physical functioning or movement.
 These injuries include spinal cord injuries, paralysis, and other injuries that substantially affect mobility.
 If you suffer such an injury, you may be required to use assistive devices, such as braces, canes, and wheelchairs.

 Other catastrophic injuries are not so visible.
 For instance, a traumatic brain injury may significantly affect speech and cognitive functioning, but the level of impairment may not be immediately noticeable.
 Likewise, severe internal injuries may cause damage that is not always externally visible.